collinmatz/Palm/README.md

 Runner.java       |  Source file for the Runner code

 How to compile:
-From the base directory, run "javac Runner.java" to compile.
-After compilation, run the program with "java Runner"
+From the base directory, run "javac Runner.java" to compile

+How to run:
+After compilation, run the runner file with "java Runner".
+You can then type the pathname of your file into the terminal and its tokens will be output to a file titled {inputfile name}.palm in the base directory.

+Example:
+INPUT: ./Test Programs/test2
+OUTPUT: test2.palm

 Notes:
-To convert a program into tokens, type the relative pathname of the file into the prompt

-Example.)

->>> ./Test Programs/test2.prog

-After you successfully interpret the file, a "filename".palm file will be generated that will contain the tokens from the input file
+Currently, only test2 and test4 are partially working.
+Modifications need to be made to fix for-loop-test and test3.